 The Salvation Army is recognized for meeting basic human needs.
-In 2009, in the USA alone, the organization provided almost 17 million families with basic services—one precious life at a time.
+In 2021, in the USA alone, the we approximately 25 million families with basic services—one precious life at a time.

 The typical Salvation Army emergency assistance client arrives in a state of crisis, is temporarily helped, but remains vulnerable—leading to recidivism at a cost to the individual, the organization and the community.